Sunilpal9401/Power-BI-SQL-Projects/Financial_Risk_Analysis/Readme.md

 group by AMT_REQ_CREDIT_BUREAU_HOUR
 order by percentage desc
 ```
+`43% of Loan Applications come from clients having 0 or 1 cibil checks & 16% from clients having 2 cibil checks.
+This is a decent sign that the client does not seem to be risky.
+This could be further analyzed by looking at their cibil reports for 2 years.
+20% of clients have more than 2 enquiries in 1 year.
+This is further analyzed below by looking at their quarterly and monthly enquiries.
+13.5% values are null which i assume are the clients having no credit history/taking credit for the 1st time.
+This depends on multiple factors like the bank's strategy, legal implications, client relationship(might be a customer having deposits),etc.
+Past behavior of clients in that geographical locations need to be checked in order to know if this is risky sign or not.
+Macro changes in economy(drop in interest rates,Increase in taxes,etc) could also affect this factor.
+`
+`While there were around 23% clients having 1 enquiry in 1 year, 20% clients having 0 enquries in 1 year, and 20% clients having more than 2 enquries in 1 year,
+70% of clients among the applicants had 0 enquries in the last 3 months.
+The same 13.5% clients have no history, 11% clients have 1 and 4.5% clients have 2 quarterly enquiries.
+`

+`Out of the above mentioned enquiry situations, the monthly enquiry is on the safer side as well.
+72% clients have 0 enquiry, 13.5% have no credit history,
+10% have 1 enquiry and 1.75% have 2 enquiries.
+`

+`83% clients have no enquiries within a week of their application.
+2.67% have 1 enquiry. `

+`Around 86% of the clients have no enquiries made on the same day.13.5% clients have no history.`

+`Around 86% of the clients have no enquiries made on the same hour.13.5% clients have no history.`

 - **Risk Classification**: Classify clients based on risk factors such as default percentages.
 ```sql
 --Basic enquiry averages